 Breast Reconstruction Techniques

-- Implant-Based Reconstruction: Perhaps you are a good candidate for implant-based reconstruction.
-With this technique, you will have a tissue expander placed under your skin or breast tissue to prepare your body for the surgery.
+- Implant-Based Reconstruction: With this technique, you will have a tissue expander placed under your skin or breast tissue to prepare your body for the surgery.
 The tissue expander, like a small balloon, is then gradually filled with saline over the course of several weeks.
 By then, your skin and remaining breast tissue will have been stretched, creating room for your silicone or saline implant.

 - Flap Surgery Reconstruction: Dr. Villanustre also performs flap surgeries, which move your own tissue from one part of your body to the breast site.
 Techniques such as DIEP flap and TRAM flap use tissue from the lower abdomen, while the latissimus dorsi flap technique uses tissue from the upper back.